Tony and PYIN are out of sync in terms of timestamps

 I assign to Chris because I think the obvious solution (for now) may be to send audio to pyin that starts an appropriate time interval before the selection.

-#1 Updated by Matthias Mauch almost 6 years ago
+#1 Updated by Matthias Mauch over 6 years ago

 - File pyin.dylib added